-How to prepare for joint replacement surgery
+How to prepare for total joint replacement surgery

 Before Joint Replacement Surgery

-Dr. Kolisek explains what to expect during your joint replacement surgery.
+Dr. Kolisek explains what to expect during your total joint replacement surgery.
 It takes Dr. Kolisek about 45 minutes to replace your hip or knee joint and with minimal blood loss.
 He uses minimally invasive surgical techniques on all patients.

 WATCH WHAT TO EXPECT DURING SURGERY

 Several oral pain medicines are ordered after surgery.
 You will work with the nurses to find out which pain pill works best for you.
 This will be the medicine we will send home with you.
 Most patients require some pain medicine for six weeks after surgery.
 We will have you on a stool softener as well to decrease the risk of constipation.
 Pain pills are best taken after a snack to decrease side effects like nausea.
 Therapists will teach you the exercises that you will do on your own at home.

 You will be discharged from the hospital when you “pass the test.”
 This means you can get in and out of bed on your own, walk with crutches, walker or a cane and go up and down a few stairs, get dressed and go to the bathroom.
 Most of Dr. Kolisek’s patients are safe to go home on the first or second day after surgery even if they live alone.
 Family, friends or neighbors should be included in plans at home and should check on you once a day; you will not need someone with you 24/7.
 If indicated, we will send a nurse and/or therapist to your home.

 The discharge planner will organize all discharge plans for you including any equipment you may need.
 All follow up appointments with Dr. Kolisek will be made for you.
 Dr. Kolisek’s goal is to get you back to normal activities after a knee replacement or hip replacement.